abarman-atlassian/azure-docs/articles/active-directory/saas-apps/atlassian-cloud-tutorial.md

     b.
 In the **Identity provider SSO URL** box, paste the **Login URL** that you copied from the Azure portal.

     c.
-Open the downloaded certificate from the Azure portal in a .txt file, copy the value (without the *Begin Certificate* and *End Certificate* lines), and then paste it in the **Public X509 certificate** box.
+Open the downloaded certificate from the Azure portal in a .txt file, copy the value (include the *Begin Certificate* and *End Certificate* lines), and then paste it in the **Public X509 certificate** box.

     d.
 Click **Save Configuration**.